Sundarar: Life

 In the next stage of his life, Sundarar moved around Tamil Nadu, visiting Shiva Temples of Tamil Nadu.
 In Tiruvarur, he fell in love with a temple dancer named Paravayar, and married her.
 After few years of married life, Sundarar visits the Siva temple in Thiruvottriyur, a sea-side suburb of Madras.
 There he meets and is enamoured by a peasant Vellala girl Cankali.
 With the help of Shiva, this leads to Sundarar's second marriage, but only after his wedding vows include the promise of never leaving Cankali and Thiruvottriyur.
 After marrying his second wife, Sundarar misses his first wife Paravai.
 He does not keep his word, and leaves for Tiruvarur.
 The broken vow causes him to go blind before he reaches Tiruvarur.
 His suffering thereafter are part of several Tevaram hymns.
 As a blind man, he visits many Shiva shrines and sings there.
 Slowly in stages, he becomes closer to Shiva and recovers his sight.

-Another legends states that Cheraman Perumal – the king of the region now known as Kerala, heard of him and came to Tiruvarur.
+Another legends states that Cheraman Perumal Nayanar – the king of the region now known as Kerala, heard of him and came to Tiruvarur.
 Both embarked on a pilgrimage together.
 He died during this pilgrimage.
 Zvelebil estimates that Sundarar died about 730 CE.

 In his later hymns, he presents his spiritual discussions with Shiva on how to achieve both spiritual succor and material wealth in life.
 He seeks the latter to provide for his family and to pay for the charitable temple kitchen that fed hundreds of Shaiva pilgrims.
 Shiva becomes his patron king, grants him grain, gold and a flashing sword.
 This is embedded symbolism to inspire regional kings and wealthy patrons to support the spiritual and charitable works at Shiva temples.